DEGREES OF SEPARATION

 (Non)-Curator: Sophia Cai.

 While institutional critique is all well and good, as artists and curators we are also very much embedded in the very structures that determine these outcomes.
-Thinking about how to curate an exhibition in this context, while also grappling with the fact that this is project is also a fundraiser (and therefore requires monetary value and exchange), raises further institutional critiques and questions around artistic value and independence.
+Thinking about how to curate an exhibition in this context, while also grappling with the fact that this is project is also a fundraiser (and therefore requires monetary value and exchange), raised further institutional critiques and questions around artistic value and independence.

-Due to institutional constraints however, and the powers of geometric progression, (where 1 becomes 2, 2 becomes 4, 4 becomes 8, etc) Degrees of Separation is capped at a maximum of 30 artists and 4 degrees of separation in total.
+Due to institutional constraints however, and the powers of geometric progression, (where 1 becomes 2, 2 becomes 4, 4 becomes 8, etc) Degrees of Separation was capped at a maximum of 30 artists and 4 degrees of separation in total.